melting-cheese/On-the-Spectrum/question.md

 I have plenty of sexual fantasies that I would like to try out, more than most of my kinky peers.
 ## 63
 Assuming I was single, I would like to join an existing couple's or polygroup's relationship for sexual and/or emotional purposes.
+## 67
+I enjoy verbally degrading my partner or calling them humiliating names during sex/BDSM.
-## 71~
+## 73
-73. Being physically restricted during sex/BDSM (with clothes, attributes, rope, chains, etc.) is arousing.
+Being physically restricted during sex/BDSM (with clothes, attributes, rope, chains, etc.) is arousing.
 ## 81
 Treating my partner with little or no respect during sex/BDSM arouses me.
+## 82
+I'd like my partner(s) to submit to me 24/7 and I'm willing to take the responsibility that comes with it.
 ## 85
 I love seeing the fear in my partner's eyes when they know I'm going to inflict pain on them.
 ## 89